 If you’ve ever played this level, you may have had the feeling that you were always being watched.
 Wherever you went, you’d come across the same set of eyes staring at you from the monastery’s walls.
 Sometimes, they even seemed to move.
 The eyes keeping track of Lara’s antics were, in fact, those of the Buddha himself.

 Buddha eyes are normally painted on the four sides of the main tower of a Buddhist stupa (Tibetan: chorten), the semi-hemispherical, mound-like structures that often contain Buddhist relics and portray the Buddhist cosmos.
 This practice is commonly seen in Nepal (most notably on the Swayambhuanth stupa west of Kathmandu) but Buddha eyes can also be seen on the exterior of the Kumbum stupa in Gyantse, Tibet.
-The eyes face the four cardinal directions, symbolizing the all-seeing nature of the Buddha.
+The eyes face the four cardinal directions, symbolising the all-seeing nature of the Buddha.
 Even Lara can’t escape his watchful eye.

-The curly symbol where the Buddha’s nose would be is thought to be a stylized version of the Nepalese numeral 1.
+The curly symbol where the Buddha’s nose would be is thought to be a stylised version of the Nepalese numeral 1.
 This represents the unity of all things (a recurring theme in Buddhism) and reminds the faithful that there is only one way to reach enlightenment.
 That is, through the teachings of the Buddha.
 The dot between the Buddha’s eyebrows represents the Buddha’s third eye, a symbol which is common to Buddhist, Hindus and Taoists and which evokes a sense of spiritual awakening and wisdom.

 As I guided Lara through the monastery, I regularly questioned the wisdom of my actions and, occasionally, my failure to save the game at every opportune moment.
 I guess we can’t all be omniscient…